Table of Contents

 I’ll explain absolutely everything below including sample Night Shift Differential calculations and who is eligible.

-Who are Entitled to Night Shift Differential in the Philippines?
+Who is Entitled to Night Shift Differential in the Philippines?

 Not all employees are eligible for the Night Shift Differential premium in the Philippines and there are differences as to when it can be applied, depending on the type of employee.